 Cornelius is a commander in the Roman army; he’s also a man of faith, who prays often and gives to the poor.
 One day, during his afternoon prayers, he has a vision.
 An angel appears to him and says that God has received his prayers and gifts as a memorial offering.

 Imagine that.
-God sees Cornelius’s prayers and help of those in need as a gift directly given to him; it is an offering, a memorial offering: something done in his name.
+God sees Cornelius’s prayers and help of those in need as a gift directly given to him.
+It is an offering, something done in his name.

 I don’t know if God accepts all our prayers as memorial offerings or holds all our efforts to help others in such high esteem, but it is something to contemplate.